• Home

 Lukum: Licor de Henequén

-It was synthetic fibers that opened the door to creating a new product: Henequén liqueur.
-Kuuch is one of the first local businesses to have made it, with the line Lukum, which offers three varieties: young (silver), Reposado, and infused with coconut essence.
-Kuuch also makes a great Mandarin-orange-infused rum and traditional Xtabentún.
+However, the rise of synthetic fibers opened the door to exploring a new product: henequén liqueur.
+Kuuch is one of the pioneering companies in its creation, with the Lukum line, which appeals to any palate with its three varieties: joven (young), reposado (aged), and an infusion with coconut essence.
+Kuuch also crafts a delicious cane liqueur with tangerine and traditional Xtabentún.

 IG: kuuchdestilados